ssvassiliev/Mach/Open3D/Compile_Open3D.md

 #### 5. Using Ubuntu supplied libraries
 - Libraries that can be used
 ~~~
-sudo apt install liblzf-dev libpng-dev libjpeg-dev libglew-dev pybind11-dev
+sudo apt install liblzf-dev libpng-dev libjpeg-dev pybind11-dev
 ~~~
-- Libraries that can not be used
+- Libraries that can not be used (Ubuntu has old versions)
 ~~~
-libfmt-dev libeigen3-dev
+libfmt-dev libeigen3-dev libglew-dev
 ~~~

 #### 6. Install CUDA